-New bilateral chronic subdural collections, with a thin layer of acute haemorrhage also noted on the right.
+New bilateral chronic subdural collections, with a thin layer of acute hemorrhage also noted on the right.
 The right subdural collection replaces the pneumocephalus on the previous study and now measures up to 9mm on coronal images.
 The left subdural measures up to 6mm on coronal images.
 Minor effacement of the underlying sulci.

 No midline shift.
-No acute intracranial haemorrhage.
+No acute intracranial hemorrhage.